bento-platform/bento/CONTRIBUTING.md

 - All CI checks (tests, linters, builds) **must pass** before a PR can be merged.
 - Address review comments before re-requesting review.
-- **Squash and merge** is the default merge strategy, so that the main branch keeps a clean, conventional-commits history.
-Use a regular merge commit only when individual commits are meaningful and should be preserved.
+- **Merge commit** is the default merge strategy.
+Individual commits are preserved in the history.

 ## Reporting Bugs and Security Issues